Three cheetah cubs look through bars, with the one in the middle opening its mouth with eyes shut

 Tackling the illegal trade, estimated to be worth as much as US$20 billion a year (excluding the trafficking of timber and fish), requires a concerted response at a national, regional and international level.
 Born Free and its affiliates have been exposing the impacts of wildlife trafficking for many years.
 We work with governments, enforcement authorities and our fellow charities and NGOs to increase awareness of and improve the global response to the scourge of wildlife trafficking.

-Born Free's work to end wildlife crime
+Born Free's work to tackle exploitative wildlife trade

 Close up of a male lion's head in profile, facing to the left